rfjakob/gocryptfs/Documentation/MANPAGE.md

 mounting but makes the password susceptible to brute-force attacks (default 16)

 **-version**
-:	Print version and exit
+:	Print version and exit.
+The output contains three fields seperated by ";".
+Example: "gocryptfs v0.12-2; go-fuse a4c968c; go1.6.2".
+Field 1 is the gocryptfs version, field 2 is the version of the go-fuse library, field 3 is the Go version that was used to compile the binary.

 **-wpanic**
 :	When encountering a warning, panic and exit immediately.
 This is